The Overwatch 2 Beta Is Here on PC and Consoles (for Some)

 Overwatch 2 opened its second beta for PC and console players, giving the world the first glimpse at the long-awaited Junker Queen and a new map, Paraiso.
 The beta runs through July 18, giving players three weeks to try out the 5v5 format and new hero skins.
 The developers have laid out their goals for the beta, which include testing server capacity and hero balance.

 If you signed up for the closed beta but haven't gotten an invitation yet, don't panic.
-The developers said they would be slowly ramping up server capacity and that the first big wave of additions wouldn't happen until Tuesday.
-A lot more people should get access starting next week, though if you want guaranteed access, you can pick up the Watchpoint Pack for $40 (on PC, PlayStation and Xbox) and get some extra skins and enough currency to buy battle passes for the first two seasons.
+The developers said they'd start with a small group of players getting access, and then the first waves of larger access grants are scheduled to start July 5, according to the beta FAQ blog post.
+That same post says the goal is to get all players into the beta by July 14, but if you want immediate access, you can pick up the Watchpoint Pack for $40 (on PC, PlayStation and Xbox) and get some extra skins, the first season premium battle pass and enough currency to buy premium battle passes for the next two seasons.

 This beta adds Junker Queen, a new tank hero who was first teased in-game in 2017.
 Fans have been hoping to play her ever since, and five years later, we're finally getting the chance.
 The new beta also adds a new hybrid map, Paraiso.
 This time, players will get the chance to play a game mode that mirrors traditional competitive games -- meaning teams will both attack and defend on payload maps -- while still allowing backfills for players who leave matches.